MasoniteFramework/docs/advanced/creating-packages.md

 setup.py
 ```

-Great! inside the `services.py` lets put a configuration setting.
+Great!
+Inside the `services.py` lets put a configuration setting.
 This configuration file will be directly added into a Masonite project so you can put doctrings or flagpole comments directly in here:

 ```text
 TESTPACKAGE_PAYMENTS = {